Direct-ethanol fuel cell: Advantages

 DEFC uses Ethanol in the fuel cell instead of the more toxic methanol.
 Ethanol is an attractive alternative to methanol because it comes with a supply chain that's already in place.
 Ethanol also remains the easier fuel to work with for widespread use by consumers.

-Ethanol is a hydrogen-rich liquid and it has a high specific energy (8.0 kWh/kg) compared to methanol (6.1 kWh/kg).
+Ethanol is a hydrogen-rich liquid and it has a high energy density (8.0 kWh/kg) compared to methanol (6.1 kWh/kg).
 Ethanol can be obtained in great quantity from biomass through a fermentation process from renewable resources like from sugar cane, wheat, corn, or even straw.
 Bio-generated ethanol (or bio-ethanol) is thus attractive since growing crops for biofuels absorbs much of the carbon dioxide emitted into the atmosphere from fuel used to produce the biofuels, and from burning the biofuels themselves.
 This is in sharp contrast to the use of fossil fuels.
 The use of ethanol would also overcome both the storage and infrastructure challenge of hydrogen for fuel cell applications.
 In a fuel cell, the oxidation of any fuel requires the use of a catalyst in order to achieve the current densities required for commercially viable fuel cells, and platinum-based catalysts are some of the most efficient materials for the oxidation of small organic molecules.